rwynn/monstache-site/src/config.md

 If monstache has been configured with [elasticsearch-retry](#elasticsearch-retry) true, a failed request will be retried before being considered a failure.

+## file-downloaders

+int (default `10`)

+Number of go routines concurrently processing GridFS files when file `index-files` is turned on.

 ## file-highlighting

 boolean (default `false`)